 -

-The BLM is committed to supporting artistic efforts from all mediums that support the public lands.
+The BLM is committed to supporting artistic efforts from all mediums that support public lands.
 The selection process is collaborative, with a jury that reviews and ranks all complete applications, discusses rankings, and comes to a consensus on the final selection.
 Artists must be 18 or over.
-To visit Toolik Field Station, artists must also be up to date on vaccination against COVID 19 according to CDC guidance, unless they have a medical or religious vaccine exemption.

 Factors considered by the selection committee:

-Applicants will be notified by the beginning of May.
+Applicants will be notified in May.

-- How to Apply (for future reference)
+- How to Apply

 -